JayVii/Slackbuilds/README.md

 Its `pkg/` directory contains a pre-compiled binary - **USE AT YOUR OWN RISK**.
 The *safer* way is to build it yourself with the help of the Slackbuild in the `build/` directory.
 That one also contains a `*.get-SB.sh` script which can be used to fetch all necessary build-files (\*.SlackBuild, \*.desc and the source-code or convertable binary).

+#### Slackbuilds-Sidenote
+The name of the folders inside `Slackbuilds/` represent packages.
+Folders with a _~bin_ attached are Slackbuilds that do not build from sourcecode, but converting already compiled packages into Slackware-conform _.tgz_ archives.
+Example: `Slackbuilds/min~bin/`

 ### Structure
 ```